pradnyajk/CC_Pred/README.md

 # Cervical Cancer Prediction using ML

-ML based classificaton model to predict given sample is tumor or normal.
+ML based classification model to predict given sample is tumor or normal.

 ## Contents